ketankokane94/LeetCode-cheat-sheet/sys_design.md

 ## Load balancer

-1. operates at L4 or L7 of OSI model, most operate at L7
+1. operates at L4 : Layer 4 load balancers look at info at the transport layer to decide how to distribute requests.
+Generally, this involves the source, destination IP addresses, and ports in the header, but not the contents of the packet.

+2. or L7 of OSI model, most operate at L7 : Layer 7 load balancers look at the application layer to decide how to distribute requests.
+This can involve contents of the header, message, and cookies.
+Layer 7 load balancers terminate network traffic, reads the message, makes a load-balancing decision, then opens a connection to the selected server.
+For example, a layer 7 load balancer can direct video traffic to servers that host videos while directing more sensitive user billing traffic to security-hardened servers.

+At the cost of flexibility, layer 4 load balancing requires less time and computing resources than Layer 7, although the performance impact can be minimal on modern commodity hardware.

-2. Round Robin / load based
+2. Round Robin / load based / Sessions

     * NGINX
     * HAProxy

+To protect against failures, it's common to set up multiple load balancers, either in active-passive or active-active mode.

 ## caching